 Recently, Apple News+ published a round-up of 100 all-time favorite Christmas cookies, where Better Homes & Gardens included a recipe for “Peanut Butter and Jelly Triangles.”
 If you look at the photos, Jews will see that they look awfully familiar.

 Hmm… now what could possibly be another word for triangle cookie?
-For anyone out there who’s stumped (we’re looking at you, Better Homes & Gardens) we’ll let the first answer that comes up when you Google “triangle cookies” do the talking:
+For anyone out there who’s stumped (we’re looking at you, Better Homes & Gardens) Google “triangle cookies.”
+(Spoiler: You’ll find an array of delicious-looking hamantaschen.
+Exactly.)

 OK, look.
 I always try to give people the benefit of the doubt.
 Sometimes we all make well-intentioned mistakes — once as a child I forgot that my cousins weren’t Jewish and mentioned that Santa isn’t real.
 We’ve all been there!